Multi-timescale time encoding for CNN prediction of Fenna-Matthews-Olson energy-transfer dynamics: Theoretical Model and Methods

-In this study, key physical parameters governing excitation energy transfer (EET) were selected as features for the convolutional neural network (CNN).
-The reorganization energy (\(\lambda\)) characterizes the coupling strength between molecules and their environment, directly influencing energy transfer efficiency.
-The characteristic frequency (\(\gamma\)) describes the bath relaxation rate, reflecting the environment's response speed to excited-state evolution.
-Temperature (\(T\)) impacts thermal fluctuations and decoherence processes, thereby altering the quantum energy transfer efficiency.
-Additionally, the novel redundant time-functions were incorporated to normalize the temporal domain, facilitating the network's capacity to capture both short-term quantum beats and long-term asymptotic behavior.
-As presented in Tab.~\ref{Tab}, all relevant parameters are explicitly outlined in the Features column.
+We assemble supervised training pairs $(\mathbf{x}(t_n), \mathbf{y}(t_n))$ at discrete times $t_n$.
+The input features $\mathbf{x}(t_n)$ integrate both system-specific physical parameters and temporal encodings, thereby providing the CNN with comprehensive descriptors of excitation energy transfer (EET) dynamics:

-The learning objectives of the CNN, corresponding to the predicted outputs, serve as labels to represent the dynamical evolution of the FMO system.
-In contrast to Ref.~\cite{Ullah20}, where only the diagonal elements \(\rho_{jj}(t)\) were employed to represent exciton populations at each BChl site and track EET, this work expands the learning targets by introducing two additional labels: $\sum\limits_{i=1}^{6}\left| \rho_{ii}-\rho_{i+1,i+1}\right|$ and $\sum\limits_{i=1}^{7}\rho _{ii}(t_{j})$.
-The term $\sum\limits_{i=1}^{6}\left| \rho_{ii}-\rho_{i+1,i+1}\right|$ tracks fluctuations in population dynamics between adjacent energy states, improving the model's sensitivity to population imbalances and enhancing its ability to predict transitions in energy transfer processes.
-These complementary labels enhance the model's predictive accuracy, providing a more comprehensive description of EET dynamics.
-The aforementioned label data are clearly indicated in the labels column of Tab.~\ref{Tab}.
+Here, the \textit{site\_tag} encodes the column index of the reduced density matrix $\rho_{jj}(t)$ as discrete values $\{0.1, \ldots, 0.7\}$, serving as a compact identifier of the excitonic site under consideration.
+The reorganization energy $\lambda$ characterizes the coupling strength between the chromophoric system and its environment, directly influencing the efficiency of energy transport.
+The characteristic frequency $\gamma$ describes the environmental relaxation rate, reflecting the timescale on which the bath responds to electronic excitation.
+The temperature $T$ accounts for thermal fluctuations and decoherence effects, which critically shape the efficiency and robustness of quantum energy transfer.
+To capture temporal evolution across multiple scales, we further include $100$ redundant time-functions $f_k(t_n)$ ($k=0,\dots,99$), constructed from logistic basis functions, which normalize the temporal domain and allow the CNN to learn both short-lived quantum beats and long-term asymptotic convergence.

-To prepare the dataset, several preprocessing steps were applied to ensure effective model training.
-The labels associated with the seven sites were scaled down by a factor of 10, resulting in normalized values ranging from 0.1 to 0.7.
-Additionally, $\lambda$ was divided by 100, while $\gamma$ and \(T\) were each divided by 1000 to standardize their magnitudes.
-Temporal variables were normalized leveraging 100 redundant time-functions \(f_{k}(t_{n})\), constructed from logistic functions with \(k\) ranging from 0 to 99.
-This preprocessing procedure effectively scales and normalizes the input data, ensuring that the CNN can accurately learn the underlying physical processes governing EET.
+The learning targets $\mathbf{y}(t_n)$ comprise not only the site populations but also two aggregate observables designed to enrich the model¡¯s sensitivity to dynamical features: